 Privation: Basically, this is a slowing down of the body's metabolism without detrimentally affecting body activity.
-Allows a Character to go without food and water for a number of days equal to $3\sqrt{\text{Force Rating}}$, do without air (hold his breath) for that many minutes $(3\sqrt{\text{Force Rating}})$, and do without atmosphere (unprotected in space) for that many seconds.
+Allows a Character to go without food and water for a number of days equal to their Force Points, do without air (hold his breath) for that many minutes (Force Points), and do without atmosphere (unprotected in space) for that many seconds.
 Getting this ability twice doubles the amount of time the Character can do without.

-Healing: In 10 minutes (1 Action Turn), a Character with this ability can heal $\sqrt{\text{Force Rating Con.}}$ and End. hits on any creature he's touching.
+Healing: In 10 minutes (1 Action Turn), a Character with this ability can heal their Force Level in Con. and End. hits on any creature he's touching.
 This includes himself.
 Getting this ability twice doubles the number of hits healed per turn, or allows it to be used at up to 3 meters range.
-Devotees of the Dark Side also use this ability to cause up to $\sqrt{\text{Force Rating points}}$ of End. damage per Action Turn (Force Lightning).
+Devotees of the Dark Side also use this ability to cause up to their Force Level points of End. damage per Action Turn (Force Lightning).

-Combine Force Rating: A Character with this ability can add 1/2 the Force Rating of another Character to his own (of course, the other Character isn't able to able to use his own Force Rating then).
+Combine Force Rating: A Character with this ability can add 1⁄2 the Force Rating of another Character to his own (of course, the other Character isn't able to able to use his own Force Rating then).
 If both Characters have this ability, the full Force Rating is added to one of them.
 Characters must be touching to combine their Force Ratings.
 Getting this ability twice (or if both Characters have this ability) allows the full Force Rating of the other to be added.

 Feign Death: Actually, just an extremely deep meditative trance.
-All Utilize Force abilities are available, but that is all a Character can do while he is under.
+All their Force abilities are available, but that is all a Character can do while he is under.
 Only another Character trained in the Force will be able to tell he's alive (through the Know Another's Force Rating Action), All instruments and other examiners will be fooled.
+The

-The Character can recover normally in 10 minutes (1 Action Turn).
-If stimulated by someone else (shaking, slapping, and so forth), he can come around in as little as 3 minutes, but will temporarily lose 1 Stam. point for each minute he loses.
+Character can recover normally in 10 minutes (1 Action Turn).
+If stimulated by someone else (shaking, slapping, and so forth), he can come around in as little as 3 minutes, but will temporarily lose 1 Stam. point for each such minute he loses.
 Getting this ability twice halves the amount of time it takes to recover.